 Don C. Keller

-The first thing you should do is go to the lake in early spring (March in most areas) and check the water temperature.
-You want to do this so you have an idea as to when you should to start fertilizing.
+The first thing you should do is go to the lake in early spring and check the water temperature.
 Fertilization should begin when the water temperature approaches 60 degrees F. Please note: fertilization is usually not necessary in most northern lakes and ponds.

-When you pull the water sample, look at the clarity of the water.
+When you pull the water sample, look at water clarity.
 If it is muddy, it may be cleared by adding 200-300 pounds of cottonseed meal per acre along with some high phosphate fertilizer.

-Many lake owners now have automatic feeders on their piers or on a grassy point.
+Check your automatic feeders.
 Take the panel off the feeder and make sure the battery is charged, check inside for dirt, wasp nests, old clumps of feed or any other obstructions.
 Put in some fresh feed and run a test cycle.
 Once the water gets to be 55-60 F, start feeding once a day in the afternoon when the temperature will be the warmest.
 As it gets warmer, you can feed 2 to 4 times a day.